daniel-butler-34/Microsoft-Excel-Projects/Data Science Salary Analysis By Skills/README.md

 These salary insights are helpful for companies looking to align their offers with market standards while still taking account of geographic variations in the median salary.

-## 3. What are the top skills of data professionals?
+## 3. What are the top skills in the data science industry?

 ### Tool: Power Pivot